 Terms of Office.
 The terms of office of the Officers, Past Chair, Student or Early Career Members, and Members-at-Large of the Executive Committee shall begin at the close of the Regular Meeting of the Division following their election.
 The Secretary-Treasurer shall serve for a term of three years and may not serve more than two consecutive terms.
 Each Student or Early Career Member of the Executive Committee shall serve for a term of two years, staggered in the event that there are two such members such that one member shall retire each year.
 Each Member-at-Large of the Executive Committee shall serve for a term of three years, staggered such that one member shall retire each year.
 The tenure of a Student or Early Career Member or Member-at-Large of the Executive Committee shall terminate in the event of his or her assumption of a post as an elected Officer of the Division, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.

 The term of office of the Division Councilor shall begin at the beginning of the calendar year following his or her election.
-Divisional Councillors shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.
+The Divisional Councilor shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.